 I am fully insured with cover for professional indemnity and public liability.

-I hold an enhanced DBS check that is registered with the DBS update service.
+I hold an enhanced DBS certificate which is registered with the DBS update service.

-I am registered with the Information Commissioner's Office (ICO) - my registration number is ZA841449.
+I am registered with the Information Commissioner's Office - my registration number is ZA841449.